robyftp/Tree/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## What’s brown and sounds like a bell?
+Dung!